 Treating Dry Rot

 You must remove the rotted wood parts to prevent rot from developing further.
-We also recommend cutting some sections of the sound wood, especially if they show visible signs of decay [1].
+I also suggest cutting away portions of the sound wood, especially if they exhibit visible signs of decay [1]

 It’s wise to remove rot stains since they could escalate to fungal growth.
 Stopping wood rot also entails removing the mushroom-like fungus.
 Once they’re out, you can use a stiff brush to treat wood and its surroundings from surface growth.